It’s important to understand how much you can really expect to make with your vacation rental.

 You might be skeptical when you hear of another owner making over $100,000 a year.
 It’s a far cry from the $40,000 annually that you’ve been earning.
 Are you missing some important secret?
 Is that income even possible with your property or is that high-performing example an outlier?

 Vacation rental results are highly variable.
-If you’re thinking about making a real estate investment or you’re already using your property as a short-term rental, you need to take property size, quality, and location into consideration to estimate bookings and rental income.
+If you’re thinking about making a real estate investment or you’re already using your property as a short-term rental, you need to take property size, quality, location, and even market performance into consideration to estimate your earning potential.

 The hard truth is that even if you take two identical properties in the same building, one with views and one without, you could get different booking totals, nightly rates, and revenue totals.